Joreese17/CogVideo-Results/README.md

    - Applied hyperparameter tuning to optimize model performance.
 3. **Evaluation**: Tested the fine-tuned model for stylistic accuracy, visual coherence, and responsiveness to complex prompts.

 ### Results:
 - **Visual Coherence**: Smoother transitions and consistent character outlines.
 - **Stylistic Accuracy**: Close alignment with Disney’s iconic aesthetic.
 - **Prompt Fidelity**: Enhanced ability to generate contextually relevant videos.

 ---
+## Prompts
+# Two Detailed
+A black and white animated scene unfolds with an anthropomorphic goat surrounded by musical notes and symbols, suggesting a playful environment.
+Mickey Mouse appears, leaning forward in curiosity as the goat remains still.
+The goat then engages with Mickey, who bends down to converse or react.
+The dynamics shift as Mickey grabs the goat, potentially in surprise or playfulness, amidst a minimalistic background.
+The scene captures the evolving relationship between the two characters in a whimsical, animated setting, emphasizing their interactions and emotions <br>
+A panda, dressed in a small, red jacket and a tiny hat, sits on a wooden stool in a serene bamboo forest.
+The panda's fluffy paws strum a miniature acoustic guitar, producing soft, melodic tunes.
+Nearby, a few other pandas gather, watching curiously and some clapping in rhythm.
+Sunlight filters through the tall bamboo, casting a gentle glow on the scene.
+The panda's face is expressive, showing concentration and joy as it plays.
+The background includes a small, flowing stream and vibrant green foliage, enhancing the peaceful and magical atmosphere of this unique musical performance
+# Two Basic
+Mickey the mouse talking to a goat on a stage in a black and white scene. <br>
+A panda playing a guitar sitting on a stool in a bamboo forest to baby pandas

 ## Mickey Mouse Results Detailed Prompt Before Fine-tuning
 [Before Finetuning](https://github.com/user-attachments/assets/88f87bfb-8f0a-4f23-8edc-eeb312ff3497)